Top of page

 Group Lead: Dr Vivian Chua

-Our research projects aim to uncover novel therapeutic targets and biomarkers that are important in the biology of cancers including tumour growth, metastasis and response to therapies.
+Our research projects aim to uncover novel therapeutic targets and biomarkers that are important in the biology of cancers including tumour growth, metastasis and response to therapies, with a special focus on uveal melanoma.

 Headshot photo of Dr Pauline Zaenker